-- Comprehensive & Collision – If you are in an accident, this coverage will help cover the cost of the repairs (or replacement) – all you have to pay is the deductible you have selected.
-This covers damages from an accident, collision with an animal, or other damage not from a collision (e.g. fire, theft, falling object, etc.)
+- Comprehensive & Collision – If you are in an accident, Collision coverage will help cover the cost of the repairs (or replacement) – all you have to pay is the deductible you have selected.
+On the other hand, Comprehensive covers damages from a collision with an animal or other damage not from a collision (e.g. fire, theft, falling object, etc.)

-- Medical Payments – Pays for your medical bills (or your passengers’) if you are in an accident, regardless of who is at fault.
-You can pick a range of coverage limits.
+- Medical Payments – Covers the cost of your medical bills (or your passengers’) if you are involved in a crash, regardless of who is at fault.
 This is similar to Personal Injury Protection coverage for vehicle motorist.

 Extra Coverages You Can Add

 - Accessories and Custom Parts/Equipment – It is common for motorcyclist to customize their bikes with after-market parts.
 This type of coverage is offered by some carriers as part of the Collision and Comprehensive coverage, but additional coverage levels can be purchased if you need a higher coverage limit.
 Coverage includes upgrades, customizations, equipment, and accessories such as helmets, gloves, and leathers.

 - Small Accident Forgiveness – Many motorcycle insurance carriers won’t increase your premium because of a claim that costs $500 or less.